freedomofpress/securedrop/docs/install.md

 ### Generate PGP Key and Import Journalist Public Keys

-In order to avoid transfering plaintext files between the `Air-Gapped Viewing Station` and `Journalist Workstations`, each journalist should have their own personal PGP key.
+In order to avoid transferring plaintext files between the `Air-Gapped Viewing Station` and `Journalist Workstations`, each journalist should have their own personal PGP key.
 Start by copying all of the journalists' public keys to a USB stick.
-Plug this into the `Viewing Station` running Tails and open the file manager.
+Plug this into the `Air-Gapped Viewing Station` running Tails and open the file manager.
 Double-click on each public key to import it.
 If the public key isn't importing, try renaming it to end in ".asc".

 ![Importing Journalist PGP Keys](/images/install/viewing1.jpg)